This project will be managed with the same workflow as the rest or Sourcehut's projects: using patches.

 husky-devel mailist, please follow the instructions

-above and also indicate in the commit which bug/TODO you made, so it can be
+above and also indicate in the commit which bug/TODO you fixed/made, so it can

-If you find any security issue in any project related to Husky, please send an
+If you find any security issues in any project related to Husky, please send an

 email to me (